Elderly Care in Cumbria: Understanding Care Costs

 Understanding when and how much you will need to pay for care can be daunting, read this simple guide to find out about care costs and what steps you need to take.

-After Care
+After Care Options

 If you’re in hospital or have just been discharged, then you may need temporary care at home to help you regain your independence.
 This type of care is often referred to as Reablement Care and most people receive free support for one or two weeks after leaving hospital however it can be available for up to six weeks depending on your care needs.

 To arrange for reablement whilst in hospital, ask to speak to a discharge coordinator who will help you decide what kind of support you need.
-If your already at home then contact your local adult social services team.
+If you're already at home then contact your local adult social services team.

 What happens if I still need care after six weeks?